 Great transport links make it easy to visit the Cotswolds and it’s only a 90-minute drive from London to the south Cotswolds and around 2 and a half hours from Manchester to the north of the region.
 If you plan on travelling by rail, the good news is that the whole of the Cotswolds is well served with train stations and regular rail services.

-If you're looking for more holiday inspiration in the UK, check out our guides to the best family hotels in the New Forest, hotels and apartments with pools in Devon, and places for families to stay in Cornwall with pools.
+If you're looking for more holiday inspiration in the UK, check out our guides to the best family hotels in the New Forest, best family-friendly accommodation in the Lake District, hotels and apartments with pools in Devon, and places for families to stay in Cornwall with pools.
 For sunny holidays abroad, take a look at the best family hotels in Ibiza.